luismiguel0406/Software-Tienda-Celulares/README.md

-# OnInventario | Inventory managment
+# OnInventario | Inventory managment | C#, .Net Framework, Windows forms, ADO.Net, SQL Server
 System was made to handle single inventories, tracing information from sales, item quantities and averages.

 # How to run